-When it comes to beach sun protection, the beach has some unique factors that make it different from other locations.
-Here are some ways sun protection at the beach differs from other locations:
+When it comes to protection for water sports, there are some unique factors that make it different from other locations.
+Here are some ways sun protection at the water differs from other locations:

 Sunblocks work by using one of two types of active ingredients: physical blockers or chemical absorbers.
 Physical blockers contain minerals such as titanium dioxide and zinc oxide, which sit on the surface of the skin and physically block or reflect the UV rays.
 Chemical absorbers, on the other hand, contain organic compounds that absorb the UV rays and convert them into heat, which is then released from the skin.
 Some sunblocks contain both physical blockers and chemical absorbers for enhanced protection.